AvaAvarai/AvaAvarai/README.md

-- 👋 Salutations friend, my name is Alice Williams (@AvaAvarai).
+- 👋 Salutations friend, my name is Alice Williams (@AvaAvarai), a bit about me:
 - 👀 Interested in operating systems, programming language design, and graphics programming.
-- 🌱 Studying for undergraduate degree in computer science & applied mathematics at Central Washington University.
+- 🌱 In senior year of a undergraduate degree in computer science & applied mathematics at Central Washington University.
-- 💞️ I am always open to collaboratation on any open-source software solutions related to my personal interests.
+- 💞️ Always open to collaboratation on open-source software solutions.
-- :computer: I have worked as a server administrator, a web-developer, and a full-stack engineer.
+- :computer: Worked as a server administrator, a web-developer, and a full-stack engineer.
-- :microscope: Currently I am a student again and a student researcher in the CWU Visual Knowledge Discovery and Imaging Lab.
+- :microscope: Student researcher with CWU Visual Knowledge Discovery and Imaging Lab.
-- :writing_hand: I am also helping to conduct undergraduate research in cybersecurity education cloud infrastructure.
+- :writing_hand: Conducting research in cybersecurity education cloud infrastructure.